 The New Zealand Government has announced its borders are fully open to visitors from anywhere in the world.

-- Complete the online New Zealand Traveller Declaration (NZTD)Opens external site in a new window.
-This Traveller Pass needs to be presented at check-in.
+When travelling to New Zealand, you'll need to complete the online New Zealand Traveller Declaration (NZTD)Opens external site in a new window and receive a Traveller Pass.

-Passengers transiting through New Zealand no longer need to be vaccinated or complete the New Zealand Traveller Declaration.
+- You don't need to complete the New Zealand Traveller Declaration.

 Keep up to date with the latest requirements